radiantearth/stac-api-spec/core/README.md

 The base of a STAC API is its landing page.
 This resource is the starting point to discover what behaviors the API supports via the `conformsTo` values and link relations.
-This behavior in a RESTful API is known as
+This behavior in a web API is known as
 [Hypermedia as the Engine of Application State (HATEOAS)](https://en.wikipedia.org/wiki/HATEOAS).
 STAC API relies heavily on hypermedia for API resource navigation.